ibm-cloud-docs/vmware/architecture-guide-quantastor-vmwaresoftlayer.md

 Follow these steps for each host in an ESXi environment.
 After you add each host in the management and capacity clusters, follow these steps:

-1. Right-click the **Host Groups** menu and select **Create Host Group…**.
+1. Right-click the **Host Groups** menu and select **Create Host Group**.
-2. Enter 'ManagementCluster' in the **Name** field and select all the hosts that are in the management cluster.
+2. Enter `ManagementCluster in the **Name** field and select all the hosts that are in the management cluster.
 3. Click **OK**.
 A host group is created that we can assign to a particular volume.

 Repeat this process for the capacity cluster.

 1. Click the **Storage Volumes** menu.
 2. Right-click the **Mgmt-Lun0** volume and select **Assign or Unassign Host Access**.
-3. Confirm that **Mgmt-Lun0** is an option in the menu and select the host group that you created in the previous step.
+3. Confirm that _Mgmt-Lun0_ is an option in the menu and select the host group that you created in the previous step.
 This option allows each ESXi host in the management cluster to access the Mgmt-Lun0 volume.
-Do the same for **Capacity-LUN0**
+Do the same for _Capacity-LUN0_.

 ## Step 4: Mounting Volumes on Management and Capacity Clusters
 {: #mount-volumes}

-Log in to the vSphere web Client and go to **Hosts** under the **vCenter Inventory Lists**.
+Log in to the vSphere web client and go to **Hosts** under the **vCenter Inventory Lists**.

 Use the following steps to mount the volume on the ESXi hosts: